Diagrammatics for Soergel categories: Proofs

 \igc{.8}{generators.eps}

 Each picture represents a tensor, where by convention a blank area is filled with a 1-tensor.
-Reading across, the second picture corresponds to the pair of $i-1$ strands, the third to the pair of $i+1$ strands, and the fourth to the pair of $i$ strands.
-Since these three are linearly independent, they take care of all the generators with a linear term.
-Clearly the fourth picture could have also worked for the $i+1$ strands, but if we had chosen it as such, we would have had to choose a new linearly independent vector for the $i$ strands.
+Reading across, the first picture corresponds to the empty subset of $X$.
+The second picture corresponds to the $i-1$-pair, the third to the $i+1$-pair, and the fourth to the $i$-pair.
+Since these three are linearly independent, they take care of all the linear generators.
+Clearly the fourth picture could have also worked for the $i+1$-pair, but if we had chosen it as such, we would have had to choose a new linearly independent vector for the $i$-pair.
+The fifth generator corresponds to the $i-1$-pair and the $i+1$-pair, the sixth generator to the $i-1$-pair and the $i$-pair, and the seventh generator to the $i$-pair and the $i+1$-pair.
+These three are also linearly independent.
+The final generator corresponds to the entire set $X$.

 A clever choice of which generators to use may greatly simplify a calculation by reducing the number of terms in intermediate steps.
 There are two main instances when this occurs.
 Either 6-valent vertex with strands $i$ and $i+1$ will send $1 \otimes \xp \otimes 1 \otimes 1$ or $1 \otimes 1 \otimes \xp \otimes 1$ to a single tensor, while it may send $1 \teni \xi \tenp 1 \teni 1$ to the sum of two tensors, thus doubling the work we need to do in the remainder of the calculation.
 Also, $\xi\xp$ entering a 6-valent vertex $i(i+1)i$ in the second slot may by moved across the $i$-strand to the left for a simple calculation, while $\xi^2$ leads to a more complicated solution.